Melqart- The Burning man...

 The most popular and well known tarot design is the Waite/Colman-Smith cards, it's worth remembering that Waite was a Freemason (as were most members of the early Golden Dawn).

 The word Herodotus uses is stelae, which are often more like elaborately carved tomb stones than pillars.
-Nevertheless, this stele recorded by Jean Spiro in Corpus Inscriptionum Semiticarum seems to show the goddess Tanit, between two pillars.
+Nevertheless, this stele recorded by Jean Spiro in Corpus Inscriptionum Semiticarum seems to show the goddess Tanit - or perhaps her priestess?- between two pillars.

 Between 980 to 947 BC King Hiram ruled Tyre and his town grew into perhaps the most important city along the coast.
 Its wealth was due to the skill of its people as ship builders and traders who travelled the seas to bring back ivory, gold, baboons and apes.